 Bernd van Echelpoel is considered to be one of the most prominent tuba players in Belgium and Europe.
 At a young age Bernd was the winner of the 2006 Lieksa Brass Week in Finland and the Gold medal at the “Concours Europeënne pour Jeunes Solistes 2006” in Luxemburg.
 He later went on to graduate with his masters degree and won his first job at the Holland Symfonia (now known as the Ballet Orchestra) in Amsterdam where he remained before accepting the same position with the Netherlands Philharmonic Orchestra (NedPhO).
 Shortly after joining the NedPhO he was again successful in winning the solo tuba chair with the Antwerp Symphony Orchestra (formerly known as the Royal philharmonic orchestra of Flanders) in his home town Antwerp.
 He has remained since 2009.

 As a teacher, Bernd was invited as guest professor with the Luca School of Arts, (Lemmens campus) in Leuven.
-Since 2013 he succeeded his former tuba teacher Hendrik-Jan Renes as tuba professor at the Royal Conservatoire of Antwerp where he teaches tuba and euphonium and holds a similar position at “dé Kunsthumaniora” and “Mago” in Antwerp.
-Bernd is also active as a conductor, working with the A.M.Brass, a youth brassband based in Antwerp and is currently the assistant conductor with Festival Brassband and Brassband Bacchus.
+Since 2013 he succeeded his former tuba teacher Hendrik-Jan Renes as tuba professor at the Royal Conservatoire of Antwerp where he teaches tuba and chamber music and holds a similar position at “dé Kunsthumaniora” and “Mago” in Antwerp.
+Bernd is also active as a conductor, working with the A.M.Brass, a youth brassband based in Antwerp and is associated with Festival Brassband and Brassband Bacchus.

 Bernd studied with Arthur Vanderhoeft, Nick Ost and Bart Van Neyghem and graduated with Hendrik-Jan Renes (Tuba) and dirk De Caluwé (in conducting) at the Conservatoires of Antwerp and Rotterdam with honor.